EASA Part 145 Production Planning – 2 Days

 f) To be able to promote an understanding of the Role of Safety Management Systems both within base maintenance in general as well as in the area of Production Planning particularly.

-g) Understanding the various challenges which face an organisation to optimise the Production Planning Process.
+g) Understanding the various challenges faced by an organization to optimize the Production Planning Process.

-h) Identify Specific issues which are both organisational and Industry-specific.
+h) Identify Specific issues which are both organizational and Industry-specific.

 Detailed Content / Topics – The following Subjects will be addressed